NeZLiPand/Customer-Hub/README.md

 <summary>:deciduous_tree: It's helpful</summary>

 ###
-- Ensure that all dependencies in the pom.xml file are correctly configured.
+- Ensure that all dependencies in the pom.xml file are correctly configured;
 - When deciding whether to build your project as a JAR file, or as a WAR file it's important to consider the architecture and environment in which your application will run.

 <details>